- How do I stop the box?

 MyProjects directory from your host machine will now be available inside the Vagrant box at

 Where can I find phpMyAdmin?

-After you modify /etc/hosts as shown above you can use phpMyAdmin at
+/etc/hosts file as described in the installation steps, you can use phpMyAdmin at

 How can I use PhpMetrics?

 To gather various metrics about your PHP project, you can invoke PhpMetrics from the command line.
 Please note that PhpMetrics uses a lot of memory and so it is best to increase the allowed memory limit first.